Chapter 1 Introductory Statistics in R

 ## [1] 2115 4

-Take a minute and step through the above code and output to understand what the code did.
+Take a minute and step through the above code to understand it.
 The data is now in a tall, or long, format.
 We can now utilize the ggplot2 package for more advanced plotting.
-Here we want to draw a density plot for each var_names in the dataset uadata but we want a different plot for each \(variable\) (act, gpa.endyr1, and hs.pct).
+Here we want to draw a density plot for the values in the tall, or long, version of the dataset, called uadata.tall.
+But we want a different plot for each var_names variable (that is, act, gpa.endyr1, and hs.pct) so we add a facet_grid() layer.
 Figure 1.3 provides the result for the below code.

 ggplot(uadata.tall) +